Feelscapes at the 20/20

 You see, I took the wayward and winding way to get here.
-My gypsy heart spurred me on to chase the willow wisps of a naive idealism, leading me further and further away from living authentically.
+I spent too many years following what was in front of me while moving further and further away from living authentically.
 Or so I thought.

 Now, I can see that every step – every agony and delight – was required to give me the skillset I needed to do what comes next.
 (More to follow on that in the coming weeks.)

 But for now, this show at Kennedy marks the beginning of my coming back into the light, as it were.
 Each of the pieces I created, affectionately called “Feelscapes,” are representations of different emotions.
 The tree in each work is the outgrowth of a feeling, a thought-seed that is planted and watered each time we experience our emotions.